nyc-crh/site/content/gallery/scholarships-to-handicapped-adults.md

 closeRdImg:
 closeRdLink:
 eventname: United Cerebral Palsy spreads the word about Camp Jened.
-caption: United Cerebral Palsy spreads the word about Camp Jened.
+caption: United Cerebral Palsy spread the word about Camp Jened.
 archive_source: From the Collection of the Family of Honora and Murray Rubenstein.
 source_link:
 copyright: Under copyright.